geigerzaehler/beets-alternatives/README.md

 Configuration
 -------------

-The `alt.external` configuration is a dictionary.
-The keys are the names of the external locations and used for reference from the command line.
-The values are again dictionaries with the following keys.
+An external collection is configured as a name-settings-pair under the `alternatives` configuration.
+The name is used to reference the collection from the command line.
+The settings is a map of the following settings.

 * **`directory`** The root directory to store the external files under.
-  Relative paths are resolved with respect to the global `directory` configuration.
+  Relative paths are resolved with respect to the global `directory` configuration. (required)

 * **`paths`** Path templates for audio files under `directory`.
-Configured like and defaults to [global paths option][config-paths].
+Configured like the [global paths option][config-paths] and defaults to it if not given. (optional)

 * **`query`** A [query string][] that determine which tracks belong to the collection.
+To match all items, specify an empty string. (required)

-* **`format`** (optional) A string that determines the format to convert audio files in the external collection to.
+* **`format`** A string that determines the format to convert audio files in the external collection to.
 The string must correspond to a key in the [`convert.formats`][convert plugin] configuration.
   The settings of the configuration are used to run the conversion.
+  (optional)

-* **`removable`** If this is `true` (the default) and `directory` does not exist, the `update` command will ask you to confirm the creation of the external collection.
+* **`removable`** If this is `true` (the default) and `directory` does not exist, the `update` command will ask you to confirm the creation of the external collection. (optional)

 Feature Requests